skiselev/8088_bios/Build_Instructions-Linux.md

 * Change current directory to the folder where 8088 BIOS was previously unpacked using **cd <path>** command
 * Run **make**

 Note: By default the Makefile is configured to build BIOS for Micro 8088.
 The same BIOS should also work for NuXT systems.
-Edit the Makefile, and uncomment **#MACHINE=MACHINE_XI8088** line if you want to build BIOS for Xi 8088
+Edit the Makefile, uncomment the **#MACHINE=MACHINE_XI8088** line, and comment out the **MACHINE=MACHINE_FE2010A** line if you want to build BIOS for Xi 8088

 ## Programming the BIOS to the Flash ROM